CreativeInquiry/terrapattern-website/content/faq.md

 ---
 ### Why have you offered so few cities?

 We're adding more soon!
-But for the moment, this is the scale we could afford.
+But for this alpha prototype, this is the scale we could achieve.
 Storing the model data for each metro region requires about 10GB of active RAM.
 (That's *RAM*&mdash;not hard disk.)
 To store and serve a searchable model for (say) the entire United States would require nearly 2,000 times as much RAM and CPU power as we're currently leasing, and the development of a much more sophisticated software architecture as well.
 Think of the *Terrapattern* project as a proof-of-concept probe to test how (or whether) "visual query-by-example" for satellite imagery might become a part of our everyday future.
 Remember, you saw it here first :)

 ---
 ### Why did you select the cities you did?

 Most of our team members currently call Pittsburgh home.
-We additionally selected New York City and San Francisco because so many of our friends and peers live there&mdash;especially those exploring new intersections of art, design, journalism, technology, data science and social change.
+We additionally selected New York City, San Francisco and Detroit because so many of our friends and peers live there&mdash;especially those exploring new intersections of art, design, journalism, technology, data science and social change.

 ---
 ### Is this art?